bakame-php/stackwatch/README.md

 );
 // $duration is the execution time in nanosecond using hrtime instead of microtime
 ````
-They are as many methods as they are metrics:
+They are as many static methods as they are metrics:

 - `Profiler::executionTime()`;
 - `Profiler::cpuTime()`;